cdevents/spec/spec.md

 The vocabulary defines *event types*, which are made of *subjects*, and *predicates*.
 An example of *subject* is a `build`.
 The `build` can be `started` or `finished`, which are the predicates.
-The `build` subject has several *attributes* associated; the *event type* schema defines which ones are mandatory and which ones are optional. *Subjects* can represent the core context of an event, but may also be referenced to in other areas of the protocol.
+The `build` is of type `Object` and has several *attributes* associated; the *event type* schema defines which ones are mandatory and which ones are optional. *Subjects* can represent the core context of an event, but may also be referenced to in other areas of the protocol.

 The *subjects* are grouped, to help browsing the spec, in different *stages*, which are associated to different parts of a Continuous Delivery process where